Drakyen/Aer-Client/README.md

 In order to import this client and devlop it yourself, currently you will need [1.12.2 Optifine HD U C6 sources](https://optifinesource.co.uk/uploads/1.12/Optifine%20SRC%20Version%20[1.12.2%20HD%20U%20C6].zip "Optifine Sources"), the darkmgician6 event API, and decompiled minecraft 1.12.2 with MCP mappings.
 I'm planning to make it easier by changing all hooks to be injected, but as of right now, you'll need to re-add the hooks yourself.
 The names of the events should give you a good idea of where to hook them.
 (There's also several methods that I've remapped myself, so you may have issues with those too.
-As I said, I'll try simplify it soon)
+As I said, I'll try simplify it soon) \[Currently working on migrating to Gradle, and potentially making our own Minecraft Client Gradle plugin!\]

 In order to prevent breaching the [Minecraft TOS](https://account.mojang.com/documents/minecraft_eula "Minecraft's End User License Agreenment"), I won't upload any minecraft source code here.
 Unfortunately, that means I cannot just upload .jar and .json version files for releases.
 To get around this, at some point in the future (Hopefully soon after I make all my hooks injection based), I will make